catalyzeio/policies/source/sections/10-incident_response_policy.md

 ### 10.2.4 Recovery Phase (Technical)

-The Recovery Phase represents the SIRT's effort to restore the affected system(s) back to operation after the resulting security exposures, if any, have been corrected.
+The Recovery Phase represents the IT department's effort to restore the affected system(s) back to operation after the resulting security exposures, if any, have been corrected.

 1. The technical team determines if the affected system(s) have been changed in any way.
    1. If they have, the technical team restores the system to its proper, intended functioning ("last known good").